National park Tsentralen Balkan: Tourism

 Hiking is stimulated mainly in accordance with the park`s aims and a limit on the number of overnights in the huts that are in the reserve zone is recommended.
 Specialized trails for lovers of wild nature, extreme sports, horseback riding and mountain biking have been developed in appointed areas only in order to be environmentally friendly.

-10 tours for horseback riding and 4 for cycling, floristic tours, birdwatching and animal watching tours, cognitive, cultural and historical tourism, cave diving, photo hunting, alpine and ski-rally are developed.
+In National Park there are horseback riding tours, tours for cycling, floristic tours, birdwatching and animal watching tours, cognitive, cultural and historical tourism, cave diving, photo hunting, alpine and ski-rally are developed.

 A system for a short-term rest in the park consisting of bivouac sites, rest-places with campfires, viewpoints and entry points into the park is being developed.

 Information on the park and visitor services is being offered mainly in the huts and in the pre-park zone.
 The distances between the settlements and the park`s borders are small enough to allow short-term /one-day or several-hour/ stays within the park.
 5 partner information centres are available to visitors.
 They are situated in Ribaritsa village /the Community centre/, Cherni Ossum village /in the Natural science museum /, Karlovo town /near Beshbunar locality/, Klisura town /the historical museum/ and in Kalofer town.

 Many small hotels, restaurants and shops in the pre-park zone offer good accommodation and catering facilities, souvenirs, rent-a-horse and rent-a-bike services.